 As for what makes a good answer, I highly recommend John Langbein’s essay Writing Law Examinations and Orin Kerr’s blog post Bad Answers, Good Answers, and Terrific Answers.

 Both the paper and the examination will be open-book and subject to word limits (about 1500 and 3000 words, respectively).
 These are short, at least by legal standards.
-The point is twofold.
-First, I want to help you learn how to write concisely; time spent editing your work to cut the filler is time well spent.
-Second, I want to relieve any sense of time pressure on the exams: you can’t and shouldn’t spend the whole week writing.
+I want to help you learn how to write concisely; time spent editing your work to cut the filler is time well spent.
+I also want to reinforce that you should not feel time pressure about the examinations: do not spend the entire week writing.

 All written work will be blind-graded; I will provide instructions to ensure appropriate anonymity.